-The perfect speaker briefing
+The perfect speaker briefing and a brilliant template

 There is a direct correlation between how well a speaker is briefed and how good the conference will be.
 The better the briefing the better the content.
 And therefore the better the conference.
-So how do you design the perfect speaker briefing?
+So how do you conduct the perfect speaker briefing?

-How are you briefing your speakers
+How are you currently briefing your speakers?

 I often talk about the 700 or so events I have organised.
 Over half of those have been conferences (or smaller content led events like seminars and workshops) but I don’t often talk about my role as a speaker.

-So it is with these two perspectives, the experienced organiser and the experienced speaker that I look at the ‘speaker briefing’
+So it is with these two perspectives, the experienced organiser and the experienced speaker that I look at the ‘speaker briefing’.

 The basic speaker briefing

 A good briefing leads to a better prepared speaker and (assuming you have chosen a good speaker) a better session.

 I wonder if any #eventprofs would argue with this premise?
-It’s certainly been the case in my experience as an organiser and a speaker.
+It’s certainly been the case in my experience as an organiser and as a speaker.

 - The logistical details of the event.
 Date, location and time of presentation.